MIAGuide

 You’d think that a vegan Cuban restaurant would be helmed by millennial hipsters, but most of the staff at this Kendall stripmall spot remind us of the tías you see taking orders and making coladas at any Miami cafeteria.
 And that’s probably why the experience feels like going to a cafeteria—not a vegan cafe.
 The “beef” empanadas here are on par with some of Miami’s best fried empanadas (yes, even the meat ones), and the croquetas are crisp on the outside, soft on the inside, and super savory.
 Even their flan delivers the same flavors and textures as the traditional ones.
 The Cuban sandwich here, while not quite traditional with its mayonnaise and bread-and-butter pickles, is addictively good and is definitely an interpretation any cubano aficionado should try.

 Planta Queen is a vegan restaurant in Coconut Grove with a sister restaurant on South Beach.
 The dishes here aren’t perfect reproductions of the Asian foods they claim to imitate, but they’re still really, really good.
-Perfect example: a vegan version of crab rangoon that doesn’t quite taste like crab rangoon, but is still one of the best fried dumplings in Miami—even before a dunk in the outstanding sweet and sour sauce.
-The compressed watermelon and miso-glazed eggplant nigiri are also tastier than a decent amount of Miami’s fish-based sushi.
-But what we really love about this place is the setting, which feels chic, modern, and like somewhere you want to take that vegan cutie you matched with on Tinder.
+The compressed watermelon and miso-glazed eggplant nigiri are tastier than a decent amount of Miami’s fish-based sushi.
+But what we really love about this place is the setting, which feels stylish, modern, and like somewhere you want to take that vegan you matched with on one of the apps.

 The Plantisserie is a place you can hit up whether you’re looking for a quick meal or need some dinner supplies to cook at home.
 The Little River market/deli has plant-based empanadas, lasagna, ropa vieja, and a very good shepherd’s pie.
 It’s all available to-go or for indoor and outdoor dining.
 If you’re in more of a rush, they also sell frozen versions of most of their entrees, as well as vegan pizza, lentil burger patties, organic wines, and some more pantry items that will probably cause you to spend $25 more than you planned.

 The best thing about Wynwood’s Love Life Cafe is the options.
 They have a lot of them—all plant-based—including pizza, burritos, tacos, bowls, arepas, burgers, and salads.
 The next best thing is that it pretty much all tastes good.
 Their veggie burger is stacked tall with guacamole, pickles, plant-based cheddar, and a “superfood patty.”
 The El Chamo Bowl is a lovely mix of brown rice, black beans, shredded jackfruit, plantains, avocado, guasacaca sauce, and cilantro aioli.
-And at the time of this writing, Love Life is also doing a pop-up called Shido (which is operating out of their restaurant), with a plant-based Japanese menu that includes sushi rolls stuffed with things like plantain, avocado, spicy tomato tartar, and pickled radish.
 It’s all available for takeout, indoor, and outdoor dining.

 Manna is a narrow Downtown restaurant, and another one of those places good for a quick, casual breakfast or lunch.
 They’ve got the usual suspects: açaí bowls, smoothies, and veggie bowls.
 But they also have a great coconut meat ceviche served with arepa wedges, burritos wrapped in nori, and a selection of arepas—which are arranged more like a flatbread and piled with falafel, avocado, and more tasty things.
 It’s chill enough in here to read a book on your lunch break and usually quick enough to get back before that meeting you’re probably going to be late too anyway.